 Take two different dental practices for instance and compare their websites.

 Dental practice number 1 is a dentist that has been around for 15 years and doesn’t have much room to grow any bigger.
 For dental practice number, one patient acquisition may not be its number one goal.

 Dental practice number 1 may want to simply upsell to their current patients.
 For this, you would want your website to be designed in such a way which captures their current client’s details and then market to these people via email marketing.

 The web design cost of dental practice number 1 would be around £3000 – £4000.

 Dental practice number 2 however maybe a brand new practice.
 Their focus would be on acquiring new patients.
 The web design costs of dental practice number 2 would be much different.

-Dental practice number 2 would need a website to be designed to acquire new patients and therefor the site would be designed in an a different way.
-For example they may want to incorporate a blog into their website for additional search engine traffic.
+Dental practice number 2 would need a website to be designed to acquire new patients and therefore the site would be designed in a different way.
+For example, they may want to incorporate a blog into their website for additional search engine traffic.
 The website would also have to be search engine friendly and you would also need to take out additional services such as search engine marketing and social media marketing.

 Are you underpaying for your dental website?

 Look at your competitor’s websites and if they come up before yours on the search engines then there is a good chance they have spent time and money getting their websites there.